-Local Law 76 of 2019 adjusts LL 77/2015 (one of the original cooling tower documentation laws) to add requirements for submitting the date of 90 day legionella test inspections to the New York City Department of Health and Mental Hygiene through their online portal.
+Local Law 76 of 2019 adjusts LL 77/2015 (one of the original cooling tower documentation laws) to add requirements for submitting the date of cooling tower inspections to the New York City Department of Health and Mental Hygiene through their online portal.
 As per the New York State and New York City law, we will comply by issuing a special inspection report encompassing your Cooling Tower, Make-up Water Feed System, and Water Treatment Control Equipment.
 This separate report will then be updated on your NYS cooling tower registry and will count towards your annual certification.

 Legionella Compliance Solutions Is Certified To Complete Inspections